pingcap/docs-dm/en/tune-configuration.md

 ---
 title: Optimize Configuration of DM
-summary: Learn how to optimize the configuration of DM to improve the performance of data replication
+summary: Learn how to optimize the configuration of the data replication task to improve the performance of data replication.
 category: reference
 ---